Guidance Addresses 90-day Waiting Period, Full-time Employees for Employer Mandate

 Notice 2011-73, which proposed a safe harbor under which employers would not be subject to the assessment penalty if coverage offered to an employee was affordable based on the employee's Form W-2 wages, instead of household income.

-Notice 2012-17, which described a potential safe harbor approach for determining the full-time status of new employees where employees' hours are variable or otherwise uncertain (see Legal Update, Agencies Issue FAQs on Automatic Enrollment, Waiting Periods and Employer Shared Responsibility under Health Care Reform (www.practicallaw.com/3-517-9864)).
+Notice 2012-17, which described a potential safe harbor approach for determining the full-time status of new employees where employees' hours are variable or otherwise uncertain (see Legal Update, Agencies Issue FAQs on Automatic Enrollment, Waiting Periods and Employer Shared Responsibility under the ACA (www.practicallaw.com/3-517-9864)).

 Safe Harbor for Ongoing Employees